 Approximately 500 books.
-This material has been logged on the Library and Photographic Archive catalogue.
-It is fully searchable but not fully catalogued.
-It is available for consultation.
+This material has been fully catalogued on the Library and Photographic Archive catalogue.

 The collection consists of books from the library of the architectural historian Giles Waterfield.
 It contains material on the history of British architecture, especially that of the country house including a large number of guidebooks.
 It also contains a small collection of books on servants and below-stairs life.
 There are also books on exhibition and museum history and artists’ studios.